-Now, as regards investment returns the one thing you would not be doing is every month saying now it should be 1.1% or 1.2% or 1.3%.
+2705 Now as regards investment returns the one thing you would not be doing is every month saying now it should be 1.1% or 1.2% or 1.3%.
 All I think I can say in relation to those would be periodic.
-Periodic means it is not left for years and years, there is something called the Judgments (Bailiwick of Guernsey) Law, 1985, which originally set the post-judgment interest rate at 10%; it reduced it some years later to 8% and it has been 8% now for ever and many days.
+Periodic means it is not left for years and years, there is something called the Judgement (Bailiwick of Guernsey) Law, 1985, which originally set the post-judgment interest rate at 10%; it reduced it some years later to 8% and it has been 8% now for ever and many days.
 I would hope in relation to something like this that it would be far more regular than that.
 I am not going to say it is every two years.
 I think it would be as is appropriate and as is under review.

-Now in relation to the courts, we have got something called ... it has operated since the days of Dante and all those people, just after the post-French Revolution of separation of powers, and the court always will exercise its own judgment insofar as it is able in relation to the Statute of Liabilities that the statutory principles that it has to adopt.
+Now in relation to the courts, we have got something called ... it has operated since the days of Danton and all those people, just after the post French Revolution of separation of powers, and the court always will exercise its own judgement in so far as it is able in relation to the Statute of Liabilities that the statutory principles that it has to adopt.

-So I do not think I can say anything more than that in relation to those principles because I would not want to say anything more than that - other than that I ask the court.
-Somebody called me Advocate Ferbrache, so have many others over many years, but I would ask the States to adopt this Statute and to pass the Resolution.
+So I do not think I can say anything more than that in relation to those principle because I would not want to say anything more than that.

+Other than that I ask the court, I ask the court?
+Somebody called me Advocate Ferbrache so have many others over many number of years but I would ask the States to adopt this Statute and to pass the Resolution.